Nagasai561/Fun/README.md

     Inputing the board into the code is quite tedious!
     Input your sudoku configuration in code at the appropriate place and run the code.
     Solution will be displayed in the terminal.

+### 6. partitions.py
+    This file has a function, that takes in a positive integers and returns all possible partitions of that input in a list.